JonathanGrossmanITC/first_steps_01_getting_started/README.md

     -- Source code instructs the browser on how to display the information
     -- Source code for browsers is typically HTML, CSS, JavaScript
     -- Look at the inspector in your browser to explore behind the scenes
-    -- In the ITC Fullstsack bootcamp, you learn advanced HTML, CSS, and JavaScript
+    -- In the ITC Fullstack bootcamp, you learn advanced HTML, CSS, and JavaScript
     -- In this program, you learn the basics of HTML, CSS, and JavaScript
   - Server
     -- Software that runs on a [machine](https://media.geeksforgeeks.org/wp-content/uploads/20200429161002/server-image-1.png) and listens for incoming requests